wireapp/wire-server/src/how-to/administrate/operations.rst

 For other (non-``restund``) pods, the procedure is as follows:

-Assuming in this example you are trying to reboot a minio server, simply the following:
+Assuming in this example you are trying to reboot a minio server, follow these steps:

-First, check the health of the pod.
+First, `check the health <https://docs.wire.com/how-to/administrate/operations.html#health-checks>`__ of the pod.

 Second, reboot the pod: